shova10/React-mini-Projects/README.md

     Simple Timer: A basic timer that updates the elapsed time, showcasing the useEffect hook for side effects.

+    Quote Generator: A basic quote generator that generates new quotes.

 Screenshots

 Here are some screenshots of the different components: